-Prerequisite(s): CNMS-230 OR CNMS-200
+Prerequisite(s): CNMS-230 OR CNMS-200 Corequisite(s): none

-CNMS 271 The Art of Audio 3 cr.
+CNMS 271 The Art of Audio

 This course will expand upon audio skills learned in CNMS 160: Audio and Video Production Basics.
 Emphasis will be placed on furthering the student's knowledge of audio dynamics, microphone types, recording for film and sound design.
-Students wil gain a proficiency in field audio acquisition, audio mixing, and Foley techniques.
+Students will gain a proficiency in field audio acquisition, audio mixing, and Foley techniques.

-CNMS 275 Web Application Programming
+CNMS 275 Web Application Programming 3 cr.